 Basis for Selection: The content of the essay and the writing skills exhibited in the essay.

-Sum Awarded: The complete tuition cost of the program of his/her choice from the Associate of Arts or Science Degree programs offered by FNU (excluding the following programs - ADN, BSN, and MSN).
+Sum Awarded: The complete tuition cost of the program of his/her choice from the Associate of Arts or Science Degree programs offered by FNU (The ADN, BSN, and MSN programs are not eligible for the scholarship.)

-Application procedure for the J. Regueiro scholarship
+Application procedure for the José.
+Regueiro scholarship